-PAN identification refers to a computer system that issues a unique identification number to each Indian tax-paying organization.
-All tax-related information for a person is recorded using this manner against a single PAN number, which serves as the primary key for information storage.
-Because this is shared across the country, no two persons or tax-paying businesses can have the same PAN.
+Permanent Account Number (PAN) is a 10-digit alphanumeric identification number (including both alphabets and numbers) issued to Indians, primarily to those who pay taxes.
+All tax-related information of a person is recorded against a single PAN number, which serves as the primary key for information storage.
+No two persons or tax-paying businesses can have the same PAN.

 1) The full name of the cardholder.

 2) The cardholder’s father’s name.

 3) Pan number digits: it has a 10-digit alphanumeric permanent account number.